orientechnologies/orientdb-docs/gettingstarted/demodb/queries/DemoDB-Queries-Profiles.md

 Find the top 3 Profiles that have the highest number of Friends:

-In the _Browse Tab_ of [Studio](../../../studio/README.md), using the query below, this is the obtained list of records:

 <pre><code class="lang-sql">SELECT
   @rid as Profile_RID, Name, Surname, (out('HasFriend').size() + in('HasFriend').size()) AS FriendsNumber
 FROM `Profiles`
 ORDER BY FriendsNumber DESC
 LIMIT 3
 </code></pre>

+In the _Browse Tab_ of [Studio](../../../studio/README.md), using the query above, this is the obtained list of records:

 ![](../../../images/demo-dbs/social-travel-agency/query_12_browse.png)